Can Gum Recession Cause Tooth Sensitivity?

 Rejuvenate your smile today

 Gum recession can lead to an increased risk of periodontal disease or tooth decay, and tooth sensitivity.
 At Premier Periodontics, we are proud to offer minimally invasive PST, the latest in advanced gum recession treatment.
-When your gums are receding and affecting your oral health and how your smile looks, call our office to schedule a consultation at one of our Washington offices in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond.
+When your gums are receding and affecting your oral health and how your smile looks, call our office to schedule a consultation at one of our Washington offices in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond.